Benex254/FastAnime/README.md

 > [!IMPORTANT]
 >
-> This project currently scrapes allanime and is in no way related to them.
+> This project currently scrapes allanime and animepahe and is in no way related to them nor does the project own any content servers.
 The site is in the public domain and can be access by any one with a browser.

 ## Installation